jpells/jimmypells-email-api/README.md

   -H "Content-Type: application/json; charset=UTF-8" \
   -d '{
     "subject": "Test Email",
-    "message": "Hello, this is a test message!"
+    "message": "Hello, this is a test message!", "recaptchaResponse": "your-recaptcha-response-token" }'
-  }'
 ```

-Replace the endpoint URL with the one provided by your API Gateway after deployment.
+Replace the endpoint URL with the one provided by your API Gateway after deployment, and include a valid reCAPTCHA response token obtained from your frontend.

-## Warning
+## Security

-This API is publicly exposed and could be vulnerable to misuse by bad actors.
-Ensure you implement proper security measures to protect your resources.
+This API includes reCAPTCHA validation to protect against spam and automated abuse.
+Ensure you implement the reCAPTCHA client-side integration on your frontend to generate valid response tokens.